Summer Internships at Haley House

-For further details about the Summer Internship contact Deena at firstname.lastname@example.org or begin the application process by submitting the summer internship form.
-The deadline for submitting the application is March 6th, 2015 at 5:00pm est. We will inform you of our decision by April 3rd, 2015.
+For further details about the Summer Internship contact firstname.lastname@example.org or begin the application process by submitting the summer internship form.
+The process for next summer will begin in early 2016.
 This internship is structured to accommodate the summer availability of most college students but is open to applicants of all backgrounds and life stages.

 Link to Application